 Policy: 201.D Vehicle Rental and Gas

-- Big Ten Contracts: Use of the National and Enterprise Big Ten contracts is required for UW employees, graduate students, guests and consultants over 21 years of age traveling on University paid business.
+- Big Ten Contracts: The Big Ten contract with Enterprise and National is required for employee and non-employee travelers who meet the minimum driving age of 21.
+Use of the National and Enterprise Big Ten contracts is required for UW employees, graduate students, guests and consultants 21 years of age or older traveling on University paid business.
 All authorized University employees may use the contract for personal use, including insurance coverage.

 - Concur: The contract booking tool is accessible through UW TravelWIse.
 Contract vehicle rental rates are automatically applied when reservations are made in Concur.

-Whenever possible, travelers should utilize university purchasing cards or the personal-liability My Corporate Card to pay for UW-Madison business-related vehicle rentals.
-The purchasing card may also be used to pay for gasoline for rental vehicles.
+Whenever possible, travelers should utilize a University purchasing travel card or a personal-liability My Corporate Card to pay for UW-Madison business-related vehicle rentals.
+Payment for the rental is due upon return of the vehicle and must be paid with a credit card in the driver’s name.
+The Purchasing Travel Card may also be used to pay for gasoline for rental vehicle.

 Fueling a Rental Vehicle

 The traveler is responsible for fueling the rental vehicle before returning it to the vendor.
-If the traveler fails to return the vehicle with a full tank of fuel, the fee for vendor refueling will not be paid or reimbursed by the university unless unusual circumstances outside of the traveler’s control prevented the individual from adhering to this requirement.
+If the traveler fails to return the vehicle with a full tank of fuel, the cost of the vendor refueling the vehicle will not be paid or reimbursed by the University.

 Other Equipment and Services